A secondment is an opportunity to work in another part of the University or within another role, for a limited period of time.

 Secondments can have significant benefits for the University and our employees.
 They can help individuals develop new skills, support succession planning for the future and enable a performance culture.
 Internal secondments transfer expertise across the University, build networks and can form part of an employee’s personal development plan.

 Our Secondment Policy is designed to encourage and support internal secondments.
-A secondment can be suitable in many circumstances such as to provide support for a project, provide cover for an employee taking family leave or fulfill fixed term vacancies.
+A secondment can be suitable in many circumstances such as to provide support for a project, provide cover for an employee taking family leave or fulfil fixed term vacancies.
 In many cases, individuals will return to their original team at the end of the period with increased knowledge and experience and a greater understanding of the University.

 For more resources on secondments, check out the links and resources below.